LooksRare/contracts-libs/README.md

 # Contract libs

-This repo contains a few custom implementations of Solidity files used by LooksRare teams.
+This repository contains a set of Solidity contracts that can be used across contracts for purposes such as verifying signatures, protecting contracts against reentrancy attacks, and a library for managing the ownership of a contract.

 ## About this repo